 - Reported to have less chance of Rippling/Wrinkling than Textured Implants.

 - May have a slightly higher risk Capsular Contracture than Textured Implants.

 - Teardrop Implants are not made with Smooth Surfaces because of the risk of implant rotation producing a shape deformity.

 Textured Implant Surfaces:

-- Reported to have a lower risk of Capsular Contracture than Smooth Implants.
+- Textured Surfaces are reported to have a lower risk of Capsular Contracture than Smooth Implants.

-- Reported to have a higher risk of Rippling/Wrinkling than Smooth Implants.
+- Textured surfaces, however, are reported to have a higher risk of Rippling/Wrinkling than Smooth Implants.

 Watch Our ‘Breast Augmentation’ Animation Video